karlorz/full-stack-fastapi-template/infra/README.md

 ### Helm Charts

-Start with `infra/deploy-helm.sh`.

 Run `env-vars-01.sh` above to prepare the environment variables needed.

-Then run:
+Then deploy the Helm parts:

 ```bash
 cd infra